This book is ONLY for children whose parents have given their health.

 - Accompanying Educational Activities (puppets, puzzles, matching games, sight words, card games, board games, sequencing and storytelling games)

 - Commercially printed book All eBooks, interactive eBooks, downloadable (printable) versions of the book and teaching materials are free due to our wonderful funders.
-You can also order (and pay for) commercial, professionally printed books (details to come).
+You can also order (and pay for) commercial, professionally printed books.
+Click here to order.

 - Interactive app: (requires constant internet) for children to get the most out of the interactive app, they need to be very familiar with the story.
 After that, they can engage with just a few pages of the app at a time.